Skip to main content

 The Transformation We Are Living Through

 This book chronicles that transformation through the lens of practical, production experience.
-As a developer who has integrated Claude Code, GitHub Copilot, Cursor, and numerous other AI tools into daily workflows, I have witnessed firsthand what works, what fails, and what patterns emerge when humans and AI collaborate on real software projects.
+I have operationalized agentic AI across the full SDLC as production infrastructure, not sandbox tooling - Claude Code, GitHub Copilot, OpenAI Codex, AWS Kiro, and Gemini running as first-class CI/CD pipeline stages.
+I have seen firsthand what works, what fails, and what patterns emerge when humans and agents build real software together.

 What This Book Is

-* Real code examples from production systems
+* Real metrics and case studies from production systems

 Who This Book Is For